-To apply to become an RA at Colorado State University, students need to meet the following requirements:
+To apply to become an ICA at Colorado State University, students need to meet the following requirements:

 - live in the residence halls (at CSU or elsewhere) for two full semesters by the time they begin working as an ICA